In this article, you will understand step by step how to easily integrate with Azure Active Directory

 -

-Select to add the following permissions (you can do it by search the permissions from the list):
+Select to add the following permissions (you can search for permissions from the list):

 -